pdc-quantum/byzantine-generals-in-qiskit/README.md

 To order an attack on the enemy that the army surrounds or to initiate a retreat, the commander general sends a single-bit order m to each lieutenant.

 Traitors could be present who will try to confuse the faithful parties.
-In this seminal [article](https://lamport.azurewebsites.net/pubs/byz.pdf) by Lamport, Shostak and Marshal, it was proved that no classical solution with fewer than 3m + 1 generals (including Alice) can cope with m traitors.
+In this seminal [article](https://lamport.azurewebsites.net/pubs/byz.pdf) by Lamport, Shostak and Marshal, it was proved that no classical solution with fewer than 3m + 1 generals can cope with m traitors.